ontoligent/polo/README.md

 ./play demo default 100
 ```

+In addition to making it easier to generate topic models, the
-The resulting files are converted into a single SQLite database file
+resulting files are converted into a single SQLite database file that
-that implements a simple and intuitive data model of the topic
+implements a simple and intuitive data model of the topic model.
+This
+data model adds some extra data to the source data as well, such as
-model.
-This file may then be copied anywhere and used for a variety of
+the topic entropy for each document.
+The database file may then be
+copied anywhere and used for a variety of purposes, such as a resource
-purposes, such as a resource for an R or Python analytics session, or
+for an R or Python analytics session, or at the bottom of a stack for
-at the bottom of a stack for an interactive web or desktop application
-for end users to explore.
+an interactive web or desktop application for end users to explore.

 Polo is so named because in the game of polo, players use
 mallets.
 That's it.